Should I Turn Unsecured Debt to Secured Debt?

 It is never a good idea to turn unsecured debt into secured debt.
 Many people will do this when they use a second mortgage or a home equity line to pay off credit card debt.
 Often people just look at the lower interest rate and monthly payment and do not consider the fact that they are moving unsecured debt and attaching it their home.

 A secured loan is a loan that is attached to something.
 This guarantees the loan and means that if you are unable to pay the loan that the item that secures the debt will stand good for the loan.
 Banks have less risk when they do secured loans and as such offer lower interest rates on them.

-What Is the Danger of Changing Unsecured Debt to Secured Debt?
+Danger of Changing Unsecured Debt to Secured Debt

 If something were to happen to you and you fell behind on your credit card bills, the banks could sue you for payment, but your home would be safe as long as you stayed current on your house payment.
 If you had paid off those bills with a second mortgage or a home equity line and were unable to keep up with the payments, then the bank has recourse and can take your home away from you to pay off the debts.

 If you were to declare bankruptcy, you can often work it out so you can keep your home, but that happens when you reassume the debts attached to the home.
 If you do not move your debt to a loan that is secured to the home if you do declare bankruptcy the loan will be cleared completely.
 The reason you do not want to move unsecured debt to secured debt is that you are trying to protect yourself from the worst possible scenarios.
 You should work to pay back the money that you owe, but still, protect yourself in the event that you were to lose your job or have some other type of financial emergency.